richardr1126/k8s-agents-service/README.md

 ```

 If you're running the Docker composition, the default `BACKEND_URL` may be `http://localhost:8080` (FastAPI inside compose is published to host).
 Adjust if reverse proxies / ingress paths are in front of the service.

-### Planned (Upcoming) Enhancements

-Planned roadmap items for the Next.js UI integration:
-- Helm subchart for Next.js UI (parallel to current `agents-streamlit` chart)
-- Environment variable wiring + optional OAuth / header auth passthrough
-- Persistent thread storage adapter (cloud / Postgres / pgvector-backed)
-- Observability hooks (LangSmith events surfaced in UI)
-- Light/dark theme customization surface

-### Migration Notes

-Until the Next.js Helm chart lands, deployments that need a web UI via the provided charts should continue using Streamlit.
-You can still run the Next.js UI independently (e.g., Vercel / container / static export + edge runtime) so long as it can reach the FastAPI service endpoint.

-If you do not need Streamlit at all, you can simply omit launching it locally and rely solely on the Next.js interface.

 ---